dvci/health_cards/lib/USAGE.md

 verifier.add_key(key) # this only requires the public key so `verifier.add_key(key.public_key)` works too
 ```

-The `HealthCard` supports these features as well.
+The `Payload` supports these features as well.

 ## QR Codes